PPgp/bayesTFR/Uncertainty_Annual_Readme.md

 Here, all parameters mentioned in previous function is as the same. **pis** represents probability interval, where it could be length 1 or 2, and should be values between 50 and 100. **plot.raw** is to control whether the raw data (used for estimation) should be plot, and grouping is for how the colors should be assigned based on groups (could be **"DataProcess"** or **"Estimating.Methods"**). **save.image** will control whether the image is saved, and if yes, users could provide their own plot directory or using the default.

+Moreover, **tfr.estimation.table** is updated for both forecast and estimation uncertainties.

-### Change of plotting forecast with uncertainty
+#### Change of plotting forecast with uncertainty
 After users make forecast of TFR with uncertainty considered in the past, they could making the plot showing uncertainty for both estimation and projections.
 This could be done simply by calling:
 ```R
 tfr.pred <- get.tfr.prediction(sim.dir="bayesTFR.output")
 tfr.trajectories.plot(tfr.pred=tfr.pred, country =566, nr.traj = 20, uncertainty=TRUE)
 ```

-### Obtain model estimation for bias and measurement error variance
+#### Obtain model estimation for bias and measurement error variance
 After running MCMC steps with uncertainty, users could obtain the bias and measurement error standard deviation used in the estimation process with **get.bias.model** and **get.std.model** as follows:
 ```R
 return_list <- get.bias.model(sim.dir = "bayesTFR.output", country.code=566)